andreguigo/api-auth/README.md

-# &#x1f5dd;&#xFE0F; Auth JWT
+# Auth JWT

-## Aplicação de autenticação e autorização com Jwt.

-O código é um exemplo de autenticação e autorização utilizando Jwt (Json Web Token) para logins com o pacote JwtBearer escrito em .net 5.0.
+The code is an authentication and authorization model using Json Web Token for logins.

+Building
+---
+Prerequisites:

+* .NET 5.0
+* JwtBearer Package

+---

-###### Baseado no tutorial de [balta.io](https://balta.io/artigos/aspnet-5-autenticacao-autorizacao-bearer-jwt)
+Based on the tutorial [balta.io](https://balta.io/artigos/aspnet-5-autenticacao-autorizacao-bearer-jwt)